misterbastean/whbc_scheduler/currentlyWorkingOn.md

-- New Participant edit form and route.
+- Participant Edit form and route (currently doesn't fill the data in automatically).
 Then figure out how to toggle between workers and participants on the user profile page.
 Hint: use jQuery toggle().

 Important Later:
 - Implement Mongoose remove middleware to remove workers/participants associated with a user when the user is removed: https://stackoverflow.com/a/14349259